shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-audio-analytics-report.md

 ---
 title: Network Audio Analytics Report
-description: The article explores Network Audio Analytics, a tool for analyzing audio event metrics among diverse buyers and sellers.
-It highlights the technology's ability to monitor and assess audio-related activities in a network with multiple participants. ms.date: 10/28/2023
+description: The article highlights Network Audio Analytics, a tool analyzing audio metrics among buyers and sellers in a network, emphasizing its ability to monitor and assess audio-related activities. ms.date: 10/28/2023
 ---